adxsrc/lict/README.md

         ...,
     ]

-Conversely, we may "group" this metainer according to `kkey2`, which
+Conversely, we may "group" this lict according to `kkey2`, which
 results:

     hierarchical -> [                                                       (7)